starinfinity/Python-for-beginners/README.md

 # Fun-With-Python
-started using python and these are few small projects i am creating to learn python
+started learning python and these are few small projects i am creating to learn python